 'Yellow Brick Road' rose Description

 Yellow.
 Deep yellow with lighter outer petals aging to buttercream.
-Mild to strong, violets fragrance. up to 38 petals.
-Average diameter 3".
-Medium, full (26-40 petals), old-fashioned, rounded bloom form.
+Strong, rose, violets fragrance. up to 38 petals.
+Average diameter 2.25".
+Medium, full (26-40 petals), borne mostly solitary, in small clusters, old-fashioned, rounded bloom form.
 Prolific, blooms in flushes throughout the season.
+Ovoid buds.

-Medium, bushy, compact, rounded.
+Medium, bushy, compact, rounded, upright.
 Medium, glossy, medium green foliage.
+5 to 7 leaflets.

 USDA zone 4b through 9b.
 Can be used for beds and borders, container rose, cut flower, garden, ground cover or hedge.
 Hardy.
 Disease susceptibility: disease resistant, very blackspot resistant..
 Remove spent blooms to encourage re-bloom.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.
 Needs little care; relatively disease-free and quite hardy.

 United States - Patent No: PP 19,046 on 22 Jul 2008 VIEW USPTO PATENT